snake-fan/KnowAct/README.md

 KnowAct uses a semi-synthetic benchmark construction process:

 V1 starts with a single benchmark domain, `classical_supervised_ml_algorithms`, so the first implementation can validate data authoring, simulation, active diagnosis, final reconstruction, and scoring before adding cross-domain calibration.
-The first graph targets 30-50 knowledge nodes grounded in *An Introduction to Statistical Learning with Applications in Python*, enough to distinguish different user knowledge structures while keeping authoring and review feasible.
-Deep learning, reinforcement learning, and unsupervised learning stay outside the first slice.
+The current V1 working graph is the reviewed generated graph version promoted for that domain under `benchmark/domains/classical_supervised_ml_algorithms/graphs/{version}/`; the earlier 30-50 node target is no longer a hard constraint.
+Scope follows the reviewed graph artifact and can be narrowed later by publishing a new graph version.

 1. **Benchmark Data Authoring**